Becoming a Competitive Law School Applicant

 The test is required by all American Bar Association (ABA) approved law schools and many non-ABA-approved law schools.
 The LSAT is offered four times per year.
 The Law School Admissions Council (LSAC) will provide you with approaching test dates and information regarding registration, fees, testing locations and sample tests.
 While you are not required to know the "law" for this exam, advance preparation is essential.

-In order to prepare Stetson Pre-Law students for this important exam, the university has partnered with Blackstone Prep to offer LSAT preparation courses on campus three times a year.
-Please contact Stetson's Department of Continuing Education for more information.
+In order to prepare Stetson Pre-Law students for this important exam, Stetson’s Boundless Learning office offers LSAT preparation courses on campus.

 Law schools consider your cumulative grade point average for every class taken from every institution attended.
 Pre-Law students should be aware that law schools often compute GPA from all grades received even if you have re-taken a course.
-While maintaining a perfect 4.0 GPA in college may be unrealistic for some, strong effort should be made to come close this goal.
+While maintaining a perfect 4.0 GPA in college may be unrealistic for some, strong effort should be made to keep GPA high.

 Students in the Pre-Law program should take advantage of university resources to prepare and maintain academic success:

 While GPA and LSAT scores are important, they are not the only criteria used by law schools when deciding admissions.
 The goal of most law schools is to admit the best possible students among thousands of applicants.
-For example, many law schools seek minority or older applicants in order to diversify and strengthen the student body.
 Law schools also consider evidence of personal qualities such as work ethic, judgment and commitment that are demonstrated inside and outside the classroom.
 According to the American Bar Association, law schools look for well-rounded individuals that demonstrate some of the following attributes:

 - Sound judgment